• FILTRATION

 In between these impellers are stationary diffusers.
 The diffusers direct the flow of water as it passes on to the next impeller.
 At the bottom of the cylindrical casing, the bottom end of the long shaft connects to a motor.
 This motor runs the rotation of the shaft and the impellers.

-The inlet in this pump is perforated part in the middle, between the motor and the impellers.
+The inlet in this pump is a perforated part in the middle, between the motor and the impellers.
 In the outlet at the top end, above the impellers, is a check valve.
 It regulates the pressure of the water discharge.

 How it Functions